 When you add team members, you can assign specific roles within a team.
 Depending on each role, that person will have certain responsibilities and permissions.
 It's worth mentioning that only the owner of a workspace can delete that workspace.
-Additionally, if you want to work in a team workspace, you need a Business plan or higher.
+Additionally, if you want to work in a team workspace, you need an Enterprise subscription.

 How to join a workspace

 The process for joining a workspace is simple.
 Once the owner has created it, they can choose to invite whomever they want.
 If the owner chooses you, he will input your email address.
 You will then receive a simple email with the invitation to join.

 We want to make an important note here: this process will differ depending on whether the invited person is an existing Flipsnack account holder or a new one.

 If the invite is sent to an existing account, that user will automatically be invited into the workspace and have the option to switch between the free workspace and the one where he was invited to.

 If the invite is sent to someone without a Flipsnack account, that person will need to create a Flipsnack account first.
 Important to know that if someone creates a Flipsnack account to join a workspace, that particular workspace will be the first workspace.
 The user won't have the option to create another workspace unless they contact Flipsnack.

 We talked about this briefly above, but let's go over it in a little more detail now.
 Keep in mind that each additional workspace has to be a premium workspace.
 You can purchase a Starter, Professional, Business, or Enterprise workspace.
 It's up to you and your needs for each workspace that you own.

 Users can be a part of multiple workspaces, each with its own subscription and its own set of features.